Tehnix/miso-isomorphic-stack/README.md

 #### Clean up File Tree Clutter
 You can filter out files in the file tree that you rarely, if ever, access.
 Go into `Settings -> Workspace Settings`, and uncomment the lines you want/add new lines to the `"files.exclude"` object.

+#### Default Enabled Extensions
+By default a slew of extensions are enabled.
+This is mainly inspired by Alexis King's writeup [An opinionated guide to Haskell in 2018](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/), which makes good arguments for enabling these.

+## TODO
+There's still some things that would be nice to have included here.

+- [ ] Database setup and some simple CRUD operations in the backend (e.g. using presistent[1](https://github.com/parsonsmatt/servant-persistent)[2](http://www.parsonsmatt.org/2016/07/08/servant-persistent_updated.html))
+- [ ] [XHR requests](https://github.com/dmjio/miso/blob/master/examples/xhr/Main.hs) in the frontend, do show how to communicate with the backend